 Same-sex relationships are not illegal in Russia, but many Russians are socially conservative.
 Intolerance towards the LGBTI community is common, particularly beyond Moscow and St Petersburg.
 Violence against LGBTI people has been reported.

 A law banning the “promotion of non-traditional sexual relationships” to minors entered into force in June 2013.
 This law potentially makes any action, statement or dissemination of information which appears to promote LGBTI issues illegal, and may lead to arrest, fines and or deportation.
 It also introduces fines for individuals and media groups found guilty, as well as special fines for foreigners.
 See our LGBTI travellers page.

 Police can demand to see identification at any time.
 You should carry your passport at all times, a copy is not accepted.
 Failure to produce your passport can result in a fine.

 Some Australian documents such as birth or marriage certificates, and other official documents, need to be legalised (by obtaining an apostille) before they will be accepted by Russian authorities.
 If you have an Australian document that you intend to use while in Russia, you should contact a Russian Embassy or consulate to ascertain if an apostille is required.
-Apostilles can only be issued by the Department of Foreign Affairs and Trade in Australia.
-Apostilles cannot be issued by Australian Embassies, High Commissions or Consulates overseas.
+Apostilles can be issued by the Department of Foreign Affairs and Trade in Australiaor by Australian Embassies and High Commissions overseas.
+Contact the Consular section of the Australian Embassy in Moscow for further information.
 See our Legalising documents page.

 Some Australian criminal laws, such as those relating to money laundering, bribery of foreign public officials, terrorism, forced marriage, female genital mutilation, child pornography, and child sex tourism, apply to Australians overseas.
 Australians who commit these offences while overseas may be prosecuted in Australia.